GabrielFinotti/GabrielFinotti/README.md

 - **Software Engineer Junior** | Roteirizando
   - **Period**: July/2024 - Present
   - **Location**: Home Office
+  - **Context**: Joined as a participating partner, actively contributing with technical work in platform development since the project's inception.
+Working alongside a multidisciplinary team formed by plenior frontend, senior backend, designer, and CEO, focusing on product construction and evolution.
   - **Responsibilities**:
     - Development of the main platform using Next.js
     - Integration with proprietary Golang backend
     - Implementation of new features
     - Maintenance and code optimization
+    - Active participation in product development decisions

 - **Software Engineer Junior** | Coach me up
   - **Period**: July/2023 - February/2024 (8 months)